-The OYS provider will provide continued support to young adults by assisting with linking and navigating the adult mental health system.
-The OYS providers will provide mental health and wellness resources like telehealth, counseling, and life skills support.
+The OYS provider will continue to support young adults by assisting with linking and navigating the adult mental health system.
+The OYS provider will also provide mental health and wellness resources like telehealth, counseling, and life skills support.

 7. Cultural and Religious Competence